Bloc/Webflow-BlocJams-Screencasts/09-superfly-search.md

 * positioned 20px from the top and 20px from the left
 * added an image and uploaded the `small_search.png` file

+If you notice, we're not using up the entire space to the right to showcase search.
+Why?
+Simple, search should be easy.
+Type in a search term, get quick results.
+It should also be smart.
+Of course, our search isn't hooked up to any dataset, but we can showcase how it should be done.

 Our search form is decent, but we want to mock some search results too.
 Let's add some artists links and images for sample search results:

 <center>